hzeller/timg/man/timg.1.md

      : 24Bit RGB/32 Bit RGBA images to be displayed.
 This is implemented in the : `kitty` terminal but also e.g. `konsole`.
-     : This is the only protocol that can work around the reluctance of : `tmux` to allow graphics protoccols.
+     : This is the only protocol that can work around the reluctance of : `tmux` to allow graphics protocols.
      : Some creative workarounds (Unicode placeholders) are used that are : only implemented in `kitty` version >= 0.28 right now.
 Also needs `tmux` : version >= 3.3.